ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 **Takeaways**:

-- operate with a mindset that people are curious about crypto, but not invested enough to spend hours exploring the topics
+- Operate with a mindset that people are curious about crypto, but not invested enough to spend hours exploring the topics
-- users want to understand how the topic relates to them and how they can take a part in it rather than going deep into the theory
+- Users want to understand how the topic relates to them and how they can take a part in it rather than going deep into the theory

 Loosely we can categorize the site audiences as: